Southern Maryland Blue Crabs: Logos and uniforms

 The Southern Maryland Blue Crabs official colors are navy blue, light blue, red, tan, and white.
 The primary logo depicts a navy blue crab outlined and detailed in tan.
 The crab has red pincers and eyes, with a scowl of determination.
 Centered above the crab is the "Blue Crabs" wordmark in white with the words "Southern Maryland" centered above in red with light blue and red ribbon-like lines underline the wordmark.
 The entire logo is outlined in tan.

-The Blue Crabs wear caps produced by OC Sports and uniforms by Alleson Athletic.
 The home caps are white with navy blue and light blue trim, charged with the cap logo featuring a "B" interlocking with a C-shaped crab pincer.
 The away caps are navy blue throughout, also charged with the interlocking "BC" cap logo.
 The home jerseys are white with the "Crabs" wordmark centered across the chest in navy blue with light blue outline.
 The away jersey is gray with the "Southern Maryland" wordmark in light blue and navy blue outline.
 The team wears navy blue alternate jerseys with the "Blue Crabs" wordmark centered across the chest in white.
 The Blue Crabs' batting practice cap is navy blue with the crab cap logo.